PROJECT OVERVIEW

 engagement rate

-Spam and fraud reduction rate (89%) was calculated by comparing the number of spam and fraud messages before and after the launch of the filtering system, over time.
+• Spam and fraud reduction rate (82%) was calculated by comparing the number of verified spam and fraud messages recorded in the customer’s network logs before and after the launch of the Kontxt filtering system.
+Kontxt’s analytics provided the message-level data used to identify and validate threats over time.

 Project details